Romashkaa/telekit/README.md

 ## Text Styling with `Styles`

 Telekit provides a convenient `Styles` helper class to create styled text objects for HTML or Markdown.
-You can use it directly from your `self.chain.sender` or manually:
+You can use it directly from your `self.chain.sender`:

 ```python
 # Automatically detects `parse_mode` from `sender`